 - The incident must occur within a specified time period of your departure date, usually 7-30 days

-- The policy was in place before the terrrorist attack occured
+- The policy was in place before the terrrorist attack occurred

 - There have been no recent terrorist incidents in the same city within a specified period of time (some policies)

 This information is time sensitive and may change or vary based on the travel insurance policy.
 If you have questions about a specific policy, please contact us directly at 800-240-0369.
-Our customer service representatives are available 24/7, 365 days a year, and are delighted to help.
+Our customer service representatives are available from 8am to 10pm ET, seven days a week, and are delighted to help!